juferafo/UDE-data-lake/README.md

         └── C
 ```

-Below you can find an example of a song data file.
+Example of a song data file.

 ```
 {